johnsusek/praeco/README.md

 Not Support

+#### Are you planning to add a login screen?

+There are no plans to support this at this time.

+#### Are you planning to support Email_format for Email?

+There are no plans to support this at this time.

 #### I can't send an email when I specify a gmail or office365 address in from_addr of Email.
 Is there a workaround?

 - For Gmail, you need to set Allow insecure apps.